 Research

-1. Development of Potential Therapeutics for Treating Sulphite Oxidase Deficiency
+1. Development of Potential Therapeutics for Treating Sulfite Oxidase Deficiency

-Due to a genetic defect, sulphite oxidase, which is responsible for catalysing the last step in sulphur metabolism, might not work.
+Due to a genetic defect, sulfite oxidase, which is responsible for catalysing the last step in sulfur metabolism, might not work.
 The results are severe neuronal dysfunctions that lead to general underdevelopment, above all of the brain, which usually means that those affected do not reach the end of their first year of life.
-The only current therapy for the three forms of this illness is the biotechnological synthesis of a molybdopterin precursor and its intravenous administration.
-As there is only a very small number of cases, there is no commercial interest in this therapy that has only been developed and is used as part of university research.
-Using the mouse as a model organism, researchers were able to show that the symptoms of the illness could be fully healed through the injection of an organic precursor of the molybdenum cofactor.
-However, this does not work for “isolated Sulphite Oxidase Deficiency” (iSOD) The studies performed by our research group have proven that the influence of the molybdopterin ligand is primarily limited to the pyran and the pyrazine rings and the most pressing goal is the synthesis of a corresponding model.
-After developing a synthetic model of this kind, we plan to test it on its possible therapeutic effect with regard to encephalopathy caused by the sulphite oxidase deficiency.
+The only current therapy for the three forms of this illness is the synthesis of a molybdopterin precursor compound (cPMP) and its injection into the liver.
+The illness could be fully healed in case of the specific Moco deficiency type A. However, this does not work for othe MocoD types or “isolated Sulfite Oxidase Deficiency” (iSOD).
+The studies performed by our research group have suggested that the influence of the molybdopterin ligand is most important with regard to the pyran and the pyrazine rings and the most pressing goal is the synthesis of a corresponding model that is able to coordinate to molybdenum via a dithiolene moiety.
+After developing a synthetic model of such kind, we plan to test it on its possible therapeutic effect with regard to encephalopathy caused by the dysfunction of sulfite oxidase.
 This will be carried out at first in cooperation with a microbiology research group (Leimkühler/Potsdam) and later ideally with a medical facility.
-By doing so, we hope to develop a better method of treatment than the current laborious biotechnological production of the molybdopterin precursor and a way to combat the type of illness that is currently not treatable.
-The project is a continuation, refinement and enhancement of earlier research approaches and was funded by a ERC Starting Grant from the European Research council from February 2012 to January 2018.
+By doing so, we hope to develop a better method of treatment those types of illness that are currently not treatable.
+The project is a continuation, refinement and enhancement of earlier research approaches.

 3. Fluorescence-Based Detection of Transition Metals with Dithiolenes